Global Warming; The Physics, The Hysteria, The Industry of Global Warming and its Politicization

 Firstly then, we need a leadership (government, business, public) that represents and stewards to all of society, not only privileged special interests (this includes false environmentalism and corporate self-interests).

 Secondly, a candid discussion with the public on the options to contribute to mitigation of global warming; we all want to be part of reasonable and meaningful solutions.
 While global warming is a possibility consistent with the physics (of radiative heat transfer), it is not a completed discussion; other effects of higher CO2 and equivalents are problematic in themselves (such as ocean acidification, coral bleaching).
 Deforestation, loss of natural habitat and wildlife, and over-population (and additional issues) all need to be part of the larger discussion and comprehensive stewardship of the earth; plastic pollution of the world's oceans may prove to be the single most damaging contributor to the sixth extinction level event.

 Canada is at a signficant disadvantage with renewable energy sources similar to the situation of the EU, Russia, Japan and Korea.
 We are in upper northern latitudes that receive less effective solar irradiance.
 Canada's and the global potential for wind and solar energy is limited.
-Consider the graph at lower right, Figure 4.
+Consider the graph at lower left, Figure 4.
 The potential power from wind is approximatley 0.2 TW.